personium/website/src/getting-started/setup-unit.md

 -DNS record setting with a wildcard domain name such as `*.personium.example` for the IP address accessing the web server -Get and set SSL certificate corresponding to wildcard domain name such as `*.personium.example`

-To simplify the above, it is recommended to build using public IaaS and DNS service rather than building on the local network.
-This section also takes steps based on that.
+To simplify the above, it is recommended to build the Personium Unit using public IaaS and DNS service rather than building on a local network.
+This section introduces the steps based on public IaaS and DNS service.

 ## Unit construction